tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Everything that is made beautiful and fair and lovely is made for the eye of one who sees."</i>
+<i>"Your heart is the size of an ocean.
+Go find yourself in its hidden depths."</i>
 <br>
 <b>- Rumi</b>
 </blockquote>